Createdd/Writing/articles/KeepCoding.md

 https://unsplash.com/photos/BxO_SN2Ede8)
 https://unsplash.com/photos/BxO_SN2Ede8

 You decided to start programming?
 You are doing it on the side?
 You have another profession and job?
 You have a family and no time left?
 This is for you.
+Just a reminder on what is necessary.

 ## 📄 Table of contents